JaimeFine/JaimeFine/README.md

 - 💻 Interested in **embodied AI**, **embedded system**, **data analysis**, and **edge AI deployment**.
 - 🌱 Willing to explore **drones**, **robotics**, and **entrepreneurship**.
 - 📚 Background in **Rust**, **R for data analysis and visualization**, **Linux systems**, **Python**, and **C++**.
-- 🌍 Fluent in **4 languages** (English, Chinese, German, Spanish, and more but not 'fluent'), with experience navigating diverse cultures.
+- 🌍 Good with **4 languages** (English, Chinese, Spanish, German), with experience navigating diverse cultures.
 - 🎶 Ex-professional amateur **musician & composer**.
 - 🏃 Enthusiast of **football**, **badminton**, and **citywalking**.
 - 🧩 A fan of complex **origami**, also interested in early modern english literature and poetry.